Source-independent quantum random number generator against tailored detector blinding attacks: Protocol description

 where $\bar{\phi_z}$ is the upper bound of the error rate assuming that we used the $\mathbb{X}$ basis to measure the signals leading to single-click events in the $\mathbb{Z}$ basis.

-The active-basis-choice and the detector-choice in the $\mathbb{X}$ basis consume $n_{seeds}$ random seeds.
+For the active-basis-choice, we need to consume some random numbers while generating them.
+First, the basis choice consumes approximately $N_x \log_{2}N$~\cite{SI1}.
+Second, we should assign the detection channel for measuring the eigenstate $\vert +\rangle$ every time we measure the state in $\mathbb{X}$.
+This consumes approximately $N_x \log_{2}d$, where $d$ is the dimensionality of the measurement.
+Therefore, the term $n_{seeds}$ in Eqs.~(\ref{len}) is $n_{seeds}=N_x \log_{2}N+N_x \log_{2}d$.

-The relation between the extracted randomness per pulse and the dimensionality of the measurement basis is shown in Fig.~\ref{fig3}.
-For simplicity, we assume perfect detection with a dark count of $10^{-5}$.
-In simulations, we optimize both the light intensity and the basis choice ratio.
+The relation between the extracted randomness per pulse and the dimensionality of the measurement basis is shown in Fig.~\ref{fig2}.
+For simplicity, we assume perfect detection here with a dark count of $10^{-5}$.
+In the simulation, we assume that the states are coherent states.
+The yield when the signal contains $n$ photons and the measurement in $\mathbb{X}$ causes a single click on the $\vert 0 \rangle_x$ detector is $Y_{n}^{\vert 0 \rangle_x} =(1-p_d)^{d-1}- (1-p_d)^{d}(1-\eta)^n$, where $d$ is the dimensionality of measurement, $p_d$ is the dark count and $\eta$ evaluates the total loss, including the detection inefficiency.
+The gain of this kind of single-click event is $Q_{\mu}^{x} =(1-p_d)^{d-1}-(1-p_d)^{d}e^{-\mu'}$.
+Here, we can consider the light intensity and loss collectively as $\mu' = \mu\eta$, since both of them are insecure.
+The experiment indicates that the misalignment error is $e_d = 0.004$.
+We roughly use $N^e_x = N_x(1-Q_{\mu}^{x}+e_d Q_{\mu}^{x})$.

+The yield when the signal contains $n$ photons and the measurement in $\mathbb{Z}$ causes a single click on one detector is $Y_{n}^{sc}=(1-p_d)^{d-1}\left[(1-(d-1)\eta/d)^n - (1-\eta)^n (1-p_d)\right]$.
+The gain of all single click events is $Q_{\mu}^{z} =d(1-p_d)^{d-1}e^{-(d-1)\mu'/d}-d(1-p_d)^{d}e^{-\mu'}$.
+We have $N^s_z = N_z Q_{\mu}^{z}$.
+We optimize both the light intensity and the basis choice ratio.
 Although the consumption of random seeds increases as the dimension increases, the increase in dimension is beneficial for the extracted randomness per pulse.
 Different data sizes have an impact on the generation rate.
 Note that the data size here refers to the number of pulses sent.
 Even if the data size is only $10^6$, the random number can be extracted effectively, which implies the possibility of real-time random number generation.

-\section{Experimental implementation.}
+\section{Experimental implementation}

 We experimentally implement our QRNG protocol using the setup shown in Fig.~\ref{fig_Experimentsetup}, which includes an untrusted randomness source and a trusted detection device with the structure disclosed.
 Random number generation with two-dimensional measurement is demonstrated.
 The measurement bases used here are the polarization bases, and all fiber paths in our setup are polarization-maintaining fibers.
 We refer to the state that propagates through the slow (fast) axis of the polarization-maintaining fiber as the eigenstate $\vert H \rangle$ ($\vert V \rangle$) of basis $\mathbb{Z}$.